Skoda Works

 The air of Austria or Hungary was not conducive to the growth of the modern captains of industry that elsewhere had left their mark.
 And the trend of those elements in both halves of the monarchy that have capital to spare was not, on the whole, in the direction of industrial investments.
 The Skoda Works was one of the very few exceptions.
 Czech financiers played a significant role in the development of heavy industry.
 Emil Skoda (1839-1900) became the major arms producer in the Habsburg Empire.
 Czechs like Emil Skoda and Tomas Bata [the shoemaker] became symbols of the new Czech capitalists.

 The fortunes of the Skoda Works were interwoven with those of Plzen through several generations of employees.
 The Skoda factories were founded by Count Wallenstain in 1859.
 Count Wallenstein-Vartenberk set up a branch of his foundry and engineering works in Plzen.
 The output of the plant, employing over a hundred workers, included machinery and equipment for sugar mills, breweries, mines, steam engines, boilers, iron bridge structures, and railway facilities.
-Ten years later it was taken over by Emil Skoda, a Czech engineer, who employed 130 people.
-Emil Skoda purchased the factory from Count Waldstein in 1869 for 167000 gulden with money borrowed from his physician uncle in Vienna, Josef Skoda the great Viennese clinician.
-Skoda had originally been employed in the iron works of Wallentein (Valdstejn) in Pilsen.
+In 1866, ing.
+Emil Škoda, a highly competent engineering expert and dynamic entrepreneur, became the Chief Engineer of the factory which had more than a hundred employees.

-When engineer Emil Skoda purchased a small engineering works located in the centre of Plzen, then a town with a population of 30,000, he set out on a path leading to the major development of his plant and fame for Plzen around the world.
+When engineer Emil Skoda purchased a small engineering works located in the center of Plzen, then a town with a population of 30,000, he set out on a path leading to the major development of his plant and fame for Plzen around the world.
 The coalfields at nearby Nýrany and local iron-ore deposits gave rise in the 19th century to Plzen's engineering industry, symbolized by the Skoda Works, which occupy most of the city's western sector.
 Skoda was quick to expand business, and in the 1880s founded what was then a very modern steelworks capable of delivering castings weighing dozens of tons.
 Steel castings and, later, forgings for larger passenger liners and warships went on to rank alongside the sugar mills as the top export branches of Skoda's factory.

 Initially Emil von Skoda held a majority of shares, but the Creditanstalt soon acquired a controlling interest.
 The Skoda firm became a joint-stock company in 1899 to raise capital for expansion.
 It was founded in 1899 by the Creditanstalt and the Czech Escomptebank to acquire the existing Company E. Skoda Pilsen, including land, equipment and railway equipment.
 For decades the company's workshops produced steam machines, equipment for sugar factories, breweries and power stations, machine tools, engines and large forgings applied in the construction of ships.
 For many armies, the Skoda Works were for years one of the largest suppliers of weapons in Europe.